 The more you know, the better.

-Wade was great.
-I really appreciate his attitude in conveying the material and he worked hard to try and teach us advanced approaches and details.
+I really appreciate the instructor's attitude in conveying the material and he worked hard to try and teach us advanced approaches and details.

-Wade is a great teacher.
 I learned exactly what I wanted and more.
-He is just overall great.

 Companies that hire our students